 Playing is like brain candy; the mind devours information in game-play, processing it, driving us to learn just to get better because we are competitive creatures and we derive joy from success.

-As a teacher one of the greatest achievements in the classroom is seeing students evolve to a point where they not only understand, but seek to be involved.
+As a teacher, one of the greatest achievements in the classroom is seeing students evolve to a point where they not only understand but seek to be involved.
 You’re a teacher, and that means you understand the importance of learning, with Intro to Gamification you can earn PD credits while adding a new tool to your teaching arsenal.
-You’ll learn various ways to package and present curriculum content that make learning an actual game.
+You’ll learn various ways to package and present curriculum content that makes learning an actual game.

 Games have rules, and whether the players have to learn rules that are already in place or they have to create the rules themselves, they must take reason, fairness, and accomplishments into consideration.
 Below are some of the ways game-based learning gets your students involved and keeps them engaged:

 Teachers become more effective with online STEM PD courses, students stay engaged more fully in their learning, and schools experience improved standings through better test scores and lower drop-out rates.

 So get ready to gamify!

 A provider of STEM-robotics equipment and training for young women and teachers in underserved communities around the globe, the Community Bots is the brainchild of Jack Cooley, a science teacher with a 25-year success record across grades 3-12.